iflyhigh/ax81z/Analog_Sound_Hardware.md

 # TX81Z analog sound part

 ## On OpAmps
 Original TX81Z has been designed to use a transformer-based 10W power supply providing +5V, +15V and -15V voltages.
 While +5V is used to power all digital parts of the device, dual +/-15V voltage is used to provide Vcc+ and Vcc- to several operational amplifiers used in analog circuit.
-Nowdays a lot of single-supply OpAmps are available thus allowing to simplify power supply design.
-The following replacement OpAmps has been tested:
+Nowdays a lot of single-supply opamps are available thus allowing to simplify power supply design.
+The following sigle-supply replacement opamps has been tested and found to provide good sound quality:

 |Original position|Original OpAmp|Replacement OpAmp|
 |----------|------|------|